2 Options Markets{#sec-c:options}

 Order Types and Execution

-Traders can submit either market orders or limit orders.
-Market orders execute immediately “at market.”
-Limit buy orders specify a maximum price the trader is willing to pay and limit sell orders specify a minimum price the trader is willing to accept.
+As in stock markets, traders can submit either market orders or limit orders.
+Market orders execute immediately “at market,” which is explained below.
+Limit orders are price-contingent orders.
+A limit buy order specifies a maximum price the trader is willing to pay, and a limit sell order specifies a minimum price the trader is willing to accept.
 A limit order can execute immediately if someone else is willing to take the other side.
 Otherwise, it joins the queue of limit orders and will eventually execute against an incoming market order when and if the limit price becomes the best available price for the counterparty (the highest price among limit buy orders or the lowest price among limit sell orders) and when it achieves time priority among other limit orders at the same price (i.e., it was the first to arrive).

 For an option sell order, trading “at market” means trading at the highest limit buy price in the market.
 This is the best price, from the seller’s point of view, that other traders are bidding for the option, and it is called the bid price.
 For an option buy order, trading at market means trading at the lowest limit sell price in the market.
 This is the best price that other traders are asking for the option, and it is called the ask price.
 In summary,